YoseptF/Endless-Jumper/README.md

 While game __can__ be played on a pc, it was thought to be played on a phone, it uses the accelerometer to move the Doodler, although It was just tested on Chrome and Firefox (both for android... sorry iPhone users :o, you can play on the browser)

+YOU CAN EVEN PLAY IT ON FULLSCREEN MODE!! (the icon on the top right, and again only for mobile users)

 ![doodleWeb](./src/images/doodlerWeb.gif)

 # Development Setup